gchq/Gaffer/store-implementation/parquet-store/README.md

 The main two operations are the `AddElements` and the `GetElements`.

-The `AddElements` operation is a three stage process:
+The `AddElements` operation is a five stage process:
-1. Write the unsorted data split by group and `Element` type into Parquet files in the temporary files directory using the `ParquetElementWriter`;
+1. Write the unsorted data split by split points, group and `Element` type into Parquet files in the temporary files directory using the `ParquetElementWriter`;
-2. Using Spark, sort and aggregate the data in the temporary files directory and the current store files on a per group basis;
+2. Using Spark, aggregate the data in each of the temporary files directories and the current store files on a per split, per group basis;
+3. Using Spark, sort the data in each of the temporary files directories on a per group basis;
+4. Using Spark, load in each of the Edge group's temporary files and sort them by destination to allow indexing by destination;
-3. Generate an `GraphIndex` containing the range of vertices in each file and load that into memory.
+5. Generate an `GraphIndex` containing the range of vertices in each file and load that into memory.

 The `GetElements` operation is a four stage process per group:
 1. From the Gaffer view build up a corresponding Parquet filter;